wiseman-timelord/Chat-Gradio-Gguf/README.md

 Kimi
 Deepseek
 ```
-- TTS being swapped out from Corqui to Kokoro.
-Kokoro models are half the size, so quicker generation and minimal quality loss compared to Corqui.
-I think Kokoro is new, it didnt pop up in previous research only conducted a few month ago.
 - STT - We could have a STT button in the tools section, enabling the input box to switch to a sample display and a button, the user would click and hold the button to record, and then let go of mouse when they finished recording, and then the wave appear in the box, then AI translate this into words, these words are then shown/editable in the text input box, and the wave record box will hide, but there will be a new button at bottom of text input when STT is enabled, to switch back to the STT Recording box and hide the text box again, so the user can re-record (blanking the previous recorded text upon pressing record). if the user selects STT again to disable it then, the wave box will hide, the text input box will be shown, and the Re-Record button will be hidden.
 Hmm.
 Is this the best way to do this? needs a brainstorm.

 ### Development (reasoning notes)